joshbegley/nyt-latest/README.md

 https://nytimes.com/live/2024/12/09/world/syria-assad-rebels/here-are-the-latest-developments

 **Live Updates: Rebels Who Toppled Assad Face Stark Challenges in Syria**\
-`Syrians who fled during the 13-year civil war are considering whether to return, as the rebels who now control Damascus try to unite the country.`\
+`People who fled during the civil war are considering whether to return, as the rebels who control Damascus try to unite Syria.
+New York Times reporters entering the country saw relics of the old regime on a highway from Lebanon.`\
 https://nytimes.com/live/2024/12/09/world/syria-assad-rebels

 **South Korea Bars President From Traveling Abroad**\